The Smell of Molten Projects in the Morning

 These survived far too many setups and takedowns as I figured out how to get all the cuts laid out and in what sequence to do everything.
 Now that I know a bit more about what to do, the plastic version should come out better; I’m sure I’ll also make better mistakes.

-5 thoughts on “Machinable Wax: First Cuts”
+5 responses to “Machinable Wax: First Cuts”